 Being or becoming bald can be very drastic.
 In this video, our doctor Kristel van Herwijnen describes the impact of hair loss in men and women.

 Patterns of baldness

-Androgenetic alopecia is in fact not a disease or hair condition, but an age symptom that is mainly genetically determined.
-Scientists have discovered genetic variation in the androgen receptor, but not all responsible genes have been identified yet.
+Strictly speaking, androgenetic alopecia is not a disease or disorder, but an ageing phenomenon that is largely genetic.
+Variations in the dna that cause it have been discovered in the androgen receptor, but not all the responsible genes have yet been identified.